 - Your credit only reflects one loan, not two

 - Lock in interest rate when you apply

 - May pay more in interest than a standard mortgage

 - Building delays put loan at risk of cancellation

 The loan begins as a construction loan and, once approved, you can use some of the proceeds to purchase the lot; then, the builder is paid for each phase of construction.
 During the construction phase, you are provided the option of making “interest only” payments.
 During this phase, interest rates are variable, but it can be changed to a fixed rate once construction on the home is complete.
 Once the building is done, your construction loan is rolled into a standard mortgage, available as 15 or 30 year terms.

 During the construction phase, you will have a variable interest rate that can change on a daily basis.
 It is affected by the current changes in the real estate market and the economy as a whole, and published in the Wall Street Journal in the Money Rates section.

-You only have one closing date with a construction-to-permanent loan, so your interest rate for the actual mortgage is locked in at that time – well before your home is even built.
+You only have one closing date with a construction-to-permanent loan, so your interest rate for the actual mortgage is locked in at that time — well before your home is even built.
 This can either be good or bad over the long run.
-If interest rates drop by the time your home is completed, you are stuck with a higher interest rate; however, you could luck out and avoid a rise in mortgage rates.
+If interest rates drop by the time your home is completed, you are stuck with a higher interest rate; however, you might be lucky and avoid a rise in mortgage rates.

 Other aspects of a construction-to-permanent home loan include: